chainguard-dev/edu/content/chainguard/enforce/chainguard-enforce-user-onboarding.md

 * Policy management — we will create a policy and show it being applied to the cluster, this will involve the use of signed containers and SBOMs (software bills of materials)
 * Observation and monitoring — we will use the chainctl command line tool to understand our images from a security standpoint
-* Automation — we will use GitHub Actions to call and implement our policy automatically
 * Enforce — we will verify that Chainguard Enforce stops the deployment of an unsigned image

 We will walk through a product journey together in this guide — from setting up an example cluster, to drafting a policy and observing how it behaves, to improving the policy, and finally enforcing that policy.
 Ultimately, our goal is to improve our software security in deployment contexts by enforcing the use of signed containers and rejecting any containers that are unsigned.